rshaojimmy/OSAD/README.md

 * The source code folders:

   1. "models": Contains the network architectures of proposed Open-Set Defense Network.
   2. "advertorch": Contains adversarial attacks such as FGSM and PGD.
-Thanks the code from: https://github.com/BorealisAI/advertorch
+Thanks the codes from: https://github.com/BorealisAI/advertorch
   3. "OpensetMethods": Contains the open-max function.
-Thanks the code from: https://github.com/lwneal/counterfactual-open-set
+Thanks the codes from: https://github.com/lwneal/counterfactual-open-set
   4. "datasets": Contains datasets
   5. "misc": Contains initialization and some preprocessing functions